RandleBR/db2ia/DB2ia.md

 **Return Object:**

-It returns an _integer_ value indicating the scale of the specified column in the result set.
+It returns a _string_ with the escaped clauses.

 **DB2CLI API:**